Cessna 411

-The Cessna Model 411 is an American twin-engined, propeller-driven light aircraft built by Cessna Aircraft.
+The Cessna Model 411 is an American twin-engined, propeller-driven, non-pressurized light aircraft built by Cessna Aircraft.
 It was that company's largest business aircraft to enter production when it first flew in 1962.

 Design and development

-The 411 is an eight-seat low-wing twin-engined cabin monoplane retractable landing gear and an airstair entrance door.
+The 411 is an eight-seat low-wing twin-engined cabin-class monoplane with retractable landing gear, non-pressurized cabin, and an airstair entrance door, which first flown on 18 July 1962.
 It has two 340 hp Continental GTSIO-520-C engines with three-bladed propellers.
-It has a retractable tricycle landing gear and an airstair door.
-The prototype first flew on 18 July 1962.
 During 1965 Cessna developed two generally similar and lower-cost versions, the Model 401 and Model 402.
-Production of the 411 finished in 1968.
-A pressurized version of the 411 was developed as the Cessna 421.
+Production of the 411 finished in 1968 whilst a pressurized version of the 411 was developed as the Cessna 421.